Table of Contents

 }

-Now I am trying to run my second Azure function that is Function1.
-Just to inform you guys till now my first function is already running on my local machine.
+Now, I am trying to run my second Azure function, Function1.
+I want to inform you that my first function is already running on my local machine.

-You can able to see I got the error saying ” Port 7071 is unavailable.
-Close the process using that port, or specify another port using –port [-p] “. or you might also get the error like below with the same scenario
+You can see I got the error saying,” Port 7071 is unavailable.
+Close the process using that port, or specify another port using –port [-p] “.
+Or you might also get an error like the one below with the same scenario

 Cannot access a disposed object.